fab7/LAB-Data-Science-Blog-Post/who_are_the_rust_users.md

 - *What are the languages used in 2023 by the developers who plan to work with Rust in 2024?*
 - *In what other languages do the Rust users plan to work in 2024?*

-## What the survey results already tell us about Rust
+## What the Stack Overflow survey results already tells us about Rust

 The Stack Overflow survey is conducted every year among tens of thousands of developers who share how they learn new and level up, which tools they’re using, how much they earn and how they are looking ahead to the future.